 The 24 Hour Deli Cactus is located on the lobby level, around the corner from the Piano Bar.
 It’s sort of a club lounge, open 24 hours a day, serving up sandwiches and snacks from the Coffee house, which closes at 10 PM.

 Deli Cactus has several semi-private seating areas and a computer station.
-Most of the food was untouched when I was there and most people just used the computer and left.
+People just used the computers and left, leaving the food untouched.

 That’s probably because guests at the Hyatt Ziva Los Cabos can order room service through 6 AM, which is much more preferable because the food is fresher than the sandwiches that may have been sitting out all day.

 Complimentary Room Service at Hyatt Ziva Los Cabos

 Room service at the Hyatt Ziva Los Cabos is available pretty much all day and night, completely free.
 Like the free minibar, we didn’t make much use of this benefit.
 On occasion, we’d order a fruit platter, which would arrive in 20 minutes or less.